Skip to Content

 A standard hitch for a trailer

-One potential drawback to towing a 5th wheel is that the trailer tends to cut the corner when you’re turning.
+One potential drawback to towing a 5th wheel is that the trailer cuts the corner when you’re turning.
 This can take some getting used to.
-You really have to pay attention to where the trailer is going when you turn so you don’t cut a corner and hit another vehicle or run over a curb.
+You really have to pay attention to where the trailer is going when you turn so you don’t hit another vehicle or run over a curb.
 Travel trailers follow the tow vehicle through corners.
 This makes them a bit more intuitive to tow.

-In addition, fifth wheels are also usually taller than travel trailers.
+In addition, fifth wheels are taller than travel trailers.
 They have more surface area that can catch the wind.
 You can get blown around on a windy day.
-Travel trailers are shorter and have less surface area facing the wind.
-The trailer won’t get blown around quite as much.
-If it gets too windy, you’ll have to pull over.
+Travel trailers don’t get blown around quite as much because they’re shorter.

 Sometimes travel trailers are easier to tow.
 Tiny trailers such as teardrop trailers and pop-up campers are easier to tow than large 5th wheels due to their smaller size and lighter weight.